timkinsman/homemade-recipes/README.md

 [![npm version](https://img.shields.io/npm/v/homemade-recipes.svg)](https://www.npmjs.com/package/homemade-recipes)
 [![license: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Homemade Recipes is built for projects that need responsive styling while keeping Vanilla Extract's type safety and zero-runtime approach.
+Homemade Recipes is built for projects that need responsive styling with recipes while keeping Vanilla Extract's type safety and zero-runtime approach.

+## Disclaimer :warning:

+This repository is currently under active development.
+It may contain bugs and have unexpected behavior.
+Feedback and reporting bugs by opening an issue would be greatly appreciated! :pray:

 ## Installation